elunna/nerfhack-changelog/README.md

 * disenchanters can appear in the main dungeon
 * disenchanter attacks can also remove erodeproofing from items
 * dragons, nagas, and golems don't balk at approaching as much.
+* dwaves sometimes start with potions of booze (xnh)
 * all elementals resist sickness
 * elf-lords get 9AC, elvenkings get 8AC (K-Mod)
 * erinys can generate up to 13 times (from 3 previously)